-MacBook computers are reliable, but you are bound to encounter performance issues eventually.
+MacBook computers are reliable, but you will eventually encounter Macbook performance issues.
 And when that happens unexpectedly, you may struggle to figure out how to manage the situation.
 Not to mention that taking the computer to a service store could mean that you will end up waiting for weeks before they return it.

 How Can You Manage Common Macbook Performance Issues?